facebookresearch/habitat-sim/docs/pages/attributesJSON.rst

 .. include:: ../../data/test_assets/lights/test_lights.lighting_config.json
     :code: json

-The LightLayoutAttributes JSON should contain a single cell named "lights" that references a JSON object consisting of key-value pairs, where each key is a string ID that is unique to the lighting layout and the value is a JSON object containing appropriate combinations of the following data for the light type being described.
+The :ref:`LightLayoutAttributes` JSON should contain a single cell named "lights" that references a JSON object consisting of key-value pairs, where each key is a string ID that is unique to the lighting layout to be used as an identifier, and the value is a JSON object containing appropriate key-value combinations of the following data for the light type being described.

 "position"
     - 3-vector